-20 Best Xbox Series X|S RPGs of All Time - Gameranx
+28 Best Xbox Series X/S RPGs of All Time - Gameranx

 Platform: Xbox One, Xbox Series X/S, PS4, PS5, Nintendo Switch, PC

-This RPG dungeon crawler has players control Zagreus, the con of Hades as he embarks on a mission to escape the Underworld and reach Mount Olympus.
+This RPG dungeon crawler has players control Zagreus, the son of Hades, as he embarks on a mission to escape the Underworld and reach Mount Olympus.
 The game involves playing through multiple runs, with each one comprised of surviving a series of randomly generated rooms populated with menacing enemies.
 The hack and slash combat system allows players to use a weapon of their choice alongside a variety of special abilities.
-Check out this addictive RPG on all consoles and PC.
-It is especially great on the Xbox Series X/S.
+Don’t take our word for it–the game won several Game of the Year awards back in 2020.
+Check out this extremely addictive RPG on all consoles and PC–it shines on on the Xbox Series X/S.

 #10 NieR: Automata